Most Christians pray a short prayer, giving thanks to God for the food, before they eat their evening meal.

 But let’s ask it anyway.
 That’s healthy.

-The only “giving thanks” (before a meal) recorded in the Bible is when Jesus (and Paul) were handing out bread.
+The only “giving thanks”, (before a meal), recorded in the Bible is when Yeshua was handing out bread.

-When Jesus fed the 5000, Matthew and Mark say Jesus blessed the bread, and gave thanks for the fish.
+When Yeshua fed the 5000, Matthew and Mark say that Yeshua blessed the bread, and gave thanks for the fish.
 When he fed the 4000 he gave thanks for the bread and blessed the fish.
-Luke and John just say Jesus gave thanks both times.
+Luke and John just say Yeshua gave thanks both times.

-Btw: Jesus didn’t bow his head to pray, he looked up to Heaven.
+Btw: Yeshua didn’t bow his head to pray, he looked up to Heaven.
 Why do we always close our eyes and bow our heads when we pray?
 What’s with that?

-And when Jesus was instituting communion at the last supper, he blessed the bread (during the meal) broke it, and handed it out saying, “this is my body”.
-And then he gave thanks for the wine (or more literally the cup) and passed that around too.
+And when Yeshua was instituting communion at the last supper, he blessed the bread, (during the meal), broke it, and handed it out saying, “This is my body”.
+And then he gave thanks for the wine, (or more literally for the cup), and passed that around too.

 Oh, and another btw: this was no ordinary bread.
 It was Passover bread.
-Made without yeast (representing his body made without sin).
-I wonder if when Jesus said, “as often as you eat this bread” he actually did mean “as often as you eat this Passover bread”… also implying what his followers should keep Passover as a remembrance of his sacrifice?
+Made without yeast, (representing his body made without sin).
+I wonder if when Yeshua said, “as often as you eat this bread”, he actually did mean, “as often as you eat this Passover bread”… also implying that his followers should keep Passover as a remembrance of his sacrifice?

-And Paul gave thanks to God for the bread that he handed out to his fellow sailors just before they were shipwrecked on Malta (Acts 27).
+And Paulus gave thanks to God for the bread that he handed out to his fellow sailors just before they were shipwrecked on Malta, (Acts 27).

-But all of these are very special occasions.
+But these are very special occasions.
 And it would be dangerous to use these to create a rule for daily life.

 There are of course many occasions listed in the Bible where people ate food.
-None of the others (except for the Passover meal) mention the giving of thanks. (that doesn’t mean that they didn’t pray first, but it’s not mentioned).
+None of the others, (except for the Passover meal), mention the giving of thanks.
+(That doesn’t prove that they didn’t pray first, but just that it’s not mentioned).

-In Romans 14 Paul says it’s OK for Christians to eat anything because they are thankful to God for it.
+In Romans 14 Paulus says it’s OK for Christians to eat anything because they are thankful to God for it.

 But we can be thankful without a specific ritual prayer before we eat it right?
 Thankful is an attitude, which we can have with or without a prayer.